openebs-archive/openebs-docs/docs/alphafeatures.md

 4. Check the size is reflected on the application pod where the above volume is mounted.

-<h3><a class="anchor" aria-hidden="true" id="snapshot-clone-cstor-volume-created-using-csi-provisioner"></a>Snapshot and Clone a cStor volume created using CSI provisioner</h3>
+<h3><a class="anchor" aria-hidden="true" id="snapshot-clone-cstor-volume-created-using-csi-provisioner"></a>Snapshot and Cloning the cStor volume created using CSI provisioner</h3>

-The following section will give the steps to take snapshot and clone of a cStor volume which is created using CSI provisioner.
+The following section will give the steps to take snapshot and clone the cStor volume created using CSI provisioner.

 **Notes to remember:**

-- You will need to enable `VolumeSnapshotDataSource` feature gates on `kubelets` and `kube-apiserver`.
-Other general prerequisites related to cStor volume via CSI provosioner can be found from [here](#prerequisites-cstor-csi).
+- You will need to enable `VolumeSnapshotDataSource` Feature Gate on `kubelet` and `kube-apiserver`.
+Other general prerequisites related to cStor volume via CSI provisioner can be found from [here](#prerequisites-cstor-csi).
 - Supported OpenEBS Version is 1.5

-**Steps to perform the snapshot and clone of a cStor volume:**
+**Capture the snapshot and cloning the cStor volume:**

 1. Get the details of PVC and PV of the CSI based cStor volume using the following  command: